 "Chastity Clauses"

 Clauses in domestic contracts making continued support contingent on the recipient spouse’s chastity are unenforceable.
-"Chastity clauses" in agreements made prior to March 1, 1986 are interpreted, rather, as meaning that support to the recipient spouse will end upon the recipient spouse’s marriage or cohabitation with a new partner.
-The court may also set aside a separation agreement entered into in exchange for securing the removal of religious barriers to remarriage.
+"Chastity clauses" in agreements made before March 1, 1986, are interpreted as meaning that support to the recipient spouse will end upon the recipient spouse’s marriage or cohabitation with a new partner.

 Setting Aside a Domestic Contract

-The court’s approach to setting aside a domestic contract was dealt with in LeVan v LeVan.
-The proper approach is to first determine whether the person seeking to set aside the agreement can bring themselves within one of the situations listed in s.
-56(4) (noted above).
-If so, it must then be determined whether the court should exercise its discretion in favour of setting aside the contract.
-The claimant must persuade the court to exercise its discretion in his or her favour.
+If so, it must then be determined whether the court should exercise its discretion in favor of setting aside the contract.
+The claimant must persuade the court to exercise discretion in their favor.
 The party seeking to set aside the agreement bears the burden of proof in establishing one of the situations under s.
 56(4).

 Still curious about what is a prenup?
 Or have you entered into a Canadian prenuptial agreement or other domestic contract and need assistance in enforcing or setting aside that contract?
 Contact Feldstein Family Law Group P.C. today at (905) 581-7222!